Irvine police kill caretaker after he allegedly stabbed his former client to death - Local News 8

 Click here for updates on this story

-IRVINE, California (KCAL) — Irvine police killed a man after he allegedly stabbed his former client to death early Monday morning.
+IRVINE, California (KCAL, KCBS) — Irvine police killed a man after he allegedly stabbed his former client to death early Monday morning.

 Detectives from the Irvine Police Department first learned about the killing when a caregiver found 38-year-old John Bash stabbed to death after a gold Honda minivan crashed into the garage of his Whistling Swan home.